-I am a tenure-track Assistant Professor of Finance at The College of New Jersey, holding a PhD in Finance from Rutgers Business School, an MA in Economics from Vanderbilt University, as well as a BS in Applied Mathematics and a BA in Economics from UCLA.
-My academic research focuses on Banking, Financial Regulation, and FinTech.
-I have also taught at Columbia University and Sacred Heart University.
+I am a tenure-track Assistant Professor of Finance at The College of New Jersey (TCNJ), where I teach courses in investments and FinTech.
+I hold a PhD in Finance from Rutgers University, an MA in Economics from Vanderbilt University, and a Bachelor of Arts and Science with double majors in Applied Mathematics and Economics from the University of California, Los Angeles (UCLA).

 Financial Management Association Conference, October 22-25, 2025, Vancouver, Canada